-PyeongChang has leapt into the spotlight: it’s the first time the Winter Olympics Games have been hosted in South Korea.
-Arnie Wilson visited the area just after the Olympics were awarded to the city and gives us a flavour of what the athletes and spectators can find there.
+PyeongChang leapt into the spotlight in 2018: it’s the first time the Winter Olympics Games had been hosted in South Korea.
+Arnie Wilson visited the area just after the Olympics were awarded to the city and gives us a flavour of what the athletes and spectators would have found there.

 Into the Dragon’s Den

 Luncheon at the airport on my arrival after a 12-hour, 5,519-mile flight from London Heathrow?
 Very nice.
 Except it wasn’t lunch.
 It was Lncheon – the name of Seoul’s main airport built on Yeongjong Island.
 I’d misread the itinerary.
 I quickly made amends for my poor grasp of the written word.

 My flight was early, and there was no sign of anyone waiting for me in the arrivals hall, where airport staff in suits (rather than western-style uniforms or overalls) sorted out the luggage carousels.
 There was, however, a sign (in the Latin/English alphabet) welcoming a Japanese visitor called Shigeki Tatsukawa.
 It was upside down.
 I pointed this out (with sign language) to the taxi driver.
 So far so confusing.

 I settled down to wait, and sure enough, Kim – Kim Hee Yong – arrived to collect me.
 But did I call him Kim or Yong?
 If you climb a mountain and throw a stone, you will hit a Kim, he told me.
 And there’s something in what he says.